AlexandreSaPt/fs_recruit/readme.md

 When we read values from the brake sensor (C1) and the apps (C3) we do not use the most recent reading and use instead a different approach.
 Explain the approach and why you think it is used.

 **Answer:**
-When reading the values from the brake sensor and the APPS, the program performs a
+When reading the values from the brake sensor and the APPS, the program performs what is refered in the Brake Light Diagram as "Moving Average".

 ```c++
         brake_sensor_timer = 0;
         brake_val = analogRead(BRAKE_SENSOR_PIN);